dribnet/purvs/README.md

 13/05/20

+Update 4: Updating for Hazel to help me with the editor

 Update 3: I finally have a full alphabet, I still haven't got the editor working but in the meantime, I am playing around with the size and y positioning within the editor.
 This will help to work with my idea of using my hand writing

 Update 2: I have decided as part of a design feature to incorporate my own handwritting into this problem set.
 I am dyslexic and as part of this, letter sizing and spacing and readability is never the same to each letter.
 I thought it would be cool to play on the idea of this just to give my design a little bit of an edge.